tecoevo/parasiteaggregation/README.md

 # parasiteaggregation

-Supplementary Material of the Parasite aggregation project - Jomar F. Rabajante, Elizabeth L. Anzia1 and Chaitanya S. Gokhale
+Supplementary Material of the Parasite aggregation project - Jomar F. Rabajante, Elizabeth L. Anzia and Chaitanya S. Gokhale

 This folder contains the following notebooks: